 The question I get asked all the time is “where do I find these cash buyers?”
-I get emails from our software clients and subscribers saying “Daniil, I’m having trouble finding any investors to flip deals to”.
+I get emails from our house flipping software clients and subscribers saying “Daniil, I’m having trouble finding any investors to flip deals to”.

 Frankly, this always puzzles me.
 For 2 reasons: